Industrial Hazardous Area Lighting Lights the Way in Risky Locations

 Hazardous Area Lighting: LED Linears Compared

 Linear luminaires represent the most common light fixtures found in hazardous areas today.
 Traditionally, Linears used fluorescent technology but more recently the trend has been to replace them with more modern LED luminaires.
 Now, we’ll identify the most common design approaches adopted by Ex manufacturers, and highlight the impact they have on end-users about cost and day to day operation.
 By the end, you should have a better understanding of the strengths and weaknesses of the main design approaches and understand the key things to consider when specifying LED linear lighting for hazardous areas.

 Mineglow features in the August edition of hazardous area lighting solutions for industrial locations

 One of the most obvious benefits of hazardous area lighting is the impressive energy efficiency of the solution.
 LED operates on a lower wattage and consumes less energy as a result than comparative HID fixtures for hazardous settings.
 As a result, this will help cut down on utility costs, which is important in any location.
 LED operates on a lower wattage, that doesn’t mean it produces a lower lumen output than other options.
-In fact, LED offers some of the lowest wattages to highest lumens produced on the market today.
+LED offers some of the lowest wattages to the highest lumens produced on the market today.
 Lumens are important for any area, but especially one where hazardous material is at play.
 The higher the lumen output in the light fixtures, the better the overall visibility for workers to help avoid accidents.

 Click the image to read the full article: